 Photo courtesy of Green Guru

-Boulder-based Green Guru was born after founder Davidson Lewis realized that most outdoor gear companies create items that actually lead to environmental degradation.
+Boulder-based Green Guru was born after founder Davidson Lewis realized that most outdoor gear companies make items that actually lead to environmental degradation.
 In 2005, he decided to open Green Guru, which creates outdoor and cycling products that reuse discarded materials, such as bike tubes and wetsuits.
-This colorful hip pack ($50) not only fits around your waist but can also be attached to your bike’s handlebars for longer rides.
+This colorful hip pack ($50) not only fits around your waist but can also be attached to your bike’s handlebars.
 It features a zippered pocket with enough room inside for your glasses, keys, and a protein bar.
-The pack is made from tent fabrics and climbing rope, so the exact colors might vary, but rest assured that your pack will still have that fun, ’80s vibe.
+The pack is made from tent fabrics and climbing rope, so the exact colors vary, but all of them maintain a retro ’80s vibe.
 Available online

 SnoStrip

-Steven Graf, left, and Zhach Pham pitch their product, Snostrips, on Shark Tank.
+Steven Graf (at left) and Zhach Pham pitch their product, Snostrips, on Shark Tank.
 Photo by Christopher Willard

 Longtime friends Steven Graf and Zhach Pham knew they’d make great business partners since the success of their second-grade lemonade stand.
-They’ve since graduated from powder mix and paper cups to launching a Denver-based company solving skiers’ biggest problem: slippery skis scratching the paint off their cars.
+They’ve since graduated from putting powder mix in paper cups to launching a Denver-based company solving one of skiers’ biggest problems: slippery skis scratching the paint off their cars.
 Enter SnoStrips ($50), the flagship product of RigStrips, which the duo launched in 2020.
 The magnetic strip sticks to your car and boasts deep slots where you can safely notch your board or planks—without risking your Subaru’s new paint job.
-The latest design, launched this year, features two snowboard hooks, narrow slots for thin skis, and a sturdier base.
-Keep an eye on the duo’s channels because a recent $300,000 investment from Shark Tank billionaire Todd Graves might mean some new releases are in the pals’ future.
+The product—which was featured on Shark Tank and earned a $300,000 investment from guest shark Todd Graves—features two snowboard hooks and narrow slots for thin skis.
+Rigstrips also just launched a sturdier version that suction cups to your car and is secured with a lock to prevent theft.
 Available online and at various retailers

 Fettle & Fire Handcrafted Ceramic Chimes